 Assemble and Bake Moussaka

 - Layer potato slices on bottom of dish.
-Sprinkle with a pinch of salt, pepper and bread crumbs.
+Sprinkle with a pinch of salt, black pepper and bread crumbs.

 - Layer half of the eggplant on top.
 Next layer half of the spinach.
 Then, half of the lentil sauce, spreading out to have an even layer filling the dish.
 Repeat, starting with eggplant.